seamplex/feenox/doc/programming.markdown

 - See the README in the `doc` directory.
 - TLDR;
   1. Use Pandoc-flavored Markdown as the main source.
-  2. Knock yourself out with LaTeX maths.
+  2. Knock yourself out with LaTeX math.
   3. Bitmaps are off the table for figures.

 # What we program in FeenoX

 - The features described in the SRS.

-# Code of coduct
+# Code of conduct

 - See the [code of conduct][].